imunproductive/hwbp/README.md

 hwbp::init();
 ```

-This will intiialzie the exception handler.
+This will initialize the exception handler.
 However, if you have one already, you can call `dispatch_exception` instead.

 Now you need to obtain `Context` from current thread: